Trinidad Moruga Scorpion

 For readers who want the gardening pipeline behind their own sauce projects and fresh mash experiments.

-View on Amazon ↗357k Scoville
+View example ↗357k Scoville

 Mad Dog 357 Ghost Pepper Hot Sauce